Saturday, December 21

 • Engine modifications

 If you are going to apply small upgrades, you might not need a certification for that.
 These may include exhaust or intake modifications.
 However, if you add supercharger, turbocharger, or a different engine to your car, it usually requires an engineer’s inspection and certification.
+You can experience the same with bmw m3.
 So, if the engine’s capacity increases beyond the limit in a particular state, you might not be able to use it on the road without proper certification.

 • Suspension modifications